AngleProtocol/merkl-docs/distribute-with-merkl/deploy-your-campaign-from-a-multisig-or-gnosis-safe.md

 * `approve`: Approval for the MerklDistributor contract to spend the reward tokens
 * `acceptConditions`: Transaction to accept Merkl T\&Cs.
 It is mandatory to have this transaction the first time you create a campaign; you can remove it later if you wish.
-* `createCampaign`: Transaction to create the campaign
+* `createCampaign`: Transaction to create the campaign.

 <figure><img src="../.gitbook/assets/safe-wallet-approve+accept+create.png" alt=""><figcaption></figcaption></figure>

-* Click on "Create Batch" and then "Send Batch" to execute the transactions and deploy your Merkl Campaign.
+* Click on *Create Batch* and then *Send Batch* to execute the transactions and deploy your Merkl Campaign.

 Congratulations!
 You have successfully created your Merkl campaign!